Akash-Peace/REACTJS-FIREBASE/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 Usage of this project is to view users's movie/series list with users specified rating & genre of their perspective.
-Users can can share their profile.
+Users can share their profile.

 ## Screenshots